The works from Divergence of Birds are available for sale and exhibition

-Carolyn Monastra is also interested in giving artist’s talks, workshops, educational lectures, and in organizing bird walks in your community.
+Carolyn Monastra is interested in giving artist’s talks, workshops, educational lectures, and in organizing bird walks in your community.
 She is willing and able to work with all types of audiences from students to seniors.
 Please contact her for more information.

 Exhibitions, presentations, and workshops can be tailored to highlight the climate-threatened birds of your region.
+The project images have been exhibited as framed prints as well as displayed in multimedia installations with fabric prints, window decals, bird cutouts, and aural soundscape.

 The artist sits in front of a banner with her image of a “Tri-colored Heron.”
 This was displayed along the Gowanus Canal as part of the City of Water Day in New York City, Summer 2022.